TuncYilmaz/song-authorship-attribution/README.md

 - gets lyrics when possible from lyricwikia
 - calculates certain additional metadata such as song_length, line_length etc.
 - returns (saves) the more comprehensive metadata dictionary version for later use by [1_Dataset_Preparation.ipynb](../master/1_Dataset_Preparation.ipynb)
+- the input metadata dictionary variable (metadata_dict.pkl) and the output metadata dictionary variable (complete_metadata_dict.pkl) are too large and cannot be added in this depository. please contact me if you need access to these files.

 [2.0_Dataset_Formation.ipynb](../master/2.Mini%20Models/2.0_Dataset_Formation.ipynb):
 - retrieves certain dictionaries created by [1_Dataset_Preparation.ipynb](../master/1_Dataset_Preparation.ipynb), and processes the data to obtain a sub-dataset that contains 10 artists from each parent genre